Front Porch: The Best Seat in the House is Outside

 My wife and I own two Central Virginia houses— the split-level home in a Forest subdivision where we live, and a small house off lower Rivermont Avenue where Gail has established an art studio and gallery.
 In Forest, we barely know our neighbors beyond an occasional passing wave.
 But by contrast, as soon as we moved in on Belmont Street, we were immediately cast in roles in a continual street play.
 Neighbors walking past had stopped by to chat, and before long we were acquainted with virtually everyone on the block.

 The difference?
-A large part of it, I think, is that the Belmont Street house has a front porch, complete with a porch swing, several comfortable chairs, hanging plants and a curious headless mannequin created by an artist friend (why not?).
+A large part of it, I think, is that the Belmont Street house has a front porch, complete with a porch swing, several comfortable chairs, an egg chair for versatility, hanging plants and a curious headless mannequin created by an artist friend (why not?).

 In an article titled “The Evolution of the American Front Porch,” cultural historian Scott Cook argues that the front porch has become an architectural relic, in grave danger of passing from the American scene along with the Greatest Generation.
 He blames the arrival of air conditioning in the 1960s, arguing that porches were “no longer needed as a cool shaded area during the day or as a place to enjoy the cool night air.
 Families remain comfortably indoors.”